 To make this Asparagus Salad recipe a complete meal serve it over a bed of pasta or quinoa with extra lemon.

-This bright and flavorful Asparagus Salad will win you over.
+This bright and flavorful Asparagus Salad recipe will win you over.
+It's the perfect spring salad.
 My family loves it and I hope you do too.
 Give it a try and let me know what you think.